simlun/socializer/README.md

         - Nr of chairs wide
         - Nr of chairs deep
     - Precalculated in the graph?
 The chairs at the tables are complete graphs?
 - Can social distance increase?
 No?
+Yes, per day?
 - I can do a full search for the minimum total social distance for each seating?
 - Real time analysis for manually switching seats with people.